nikoniko78/scripts-java-physion/Other/HOW_TO_USE.md

 > [!NOTE]
-> This tutorial assumes you are using the default layout setup.
+> This instructional assumes you are using the default layout setup.
 # How to implement a script on Physion:
 ## Select the Scripts folder.
 ![Application Screenshot](IMAGES/1.png)